-Louise Allen was a foster child who underwent an unspeakably tough childhood with cruel and sadistic foster-parents in the 1970s.
-She managed to stay alive by eating scraps fed to her by travellers camping nearby, finding solace in the beauty of the natural world.
+Louise Allen was a foster child who underwent an unspeakably tough childhood with cruel and sadistic foster-parents in the 1970s who then adopted her.
+She managed to stay alive by eating scraps fed to her by travellers camping nearby and found solace in the beauty of the natural world.
 At the age of 15 she ran away but found herself in a series of abusive relationships and resorted to drugs and alcohol to bury her pain.
-Eventually her skills in painting and drawing and her determination not to let her childhood define her were what helped her forge a healthy adult life.
+Eventually, her skills in painting and drawing and her determination not to let her childhood define her were what helped her forge a healthy adult life.
 The publication of her book, THROWN AWAY CHILD, in December 2017 coincided with the start of her new campaign, Looking After Looked After Children.
 She firmly believes that there is hope for all children who have been abused and that a damaged childhood does not need to scar a person for life.
 She is writing a series about foster children to be published by Mirror Books, the first one in Spring 2020.

 She also writes and illustrates stories for children in care, fostered or adopted or living in split families and worked with UniBall on a youtube campaign for using art mindfully.
 Her Thrown Away Child paintings are currently in an exhibition at Liverpool Hope University.

 Louise has appeared on BBC's Front Row, That’s Life, Loose Women and This Morning.
 In April 2019 she spoke at The Care Experienced Conference to a mix of lawyers, foster carers, academics, social workers and - for the first time ever - people who were in care.
 She is a patron for Families for Children and hopes to be involved in rewriting the Children Act.

 Louise is the author of the THROWN AWAY CHILDREN series, which tells the stories of some of the children she has fostered and their often heartbreaking pasts.
 Two more titles have been commissioned for 2021.